 Dutchess Community College was founded in 1957 and enrolled its first class in 1958.
-The College is located in the Town of Poughkeepsie in Dutchess County on the east side of the Hudson River, approximately seventy miles north of New York City.
+The College is located in the Town of Poughkeepsie in Dutchess County on the east side of the Hudson River, approximately 70 miles north of New York City.
 It is part of the State University of New York system, one of 30 community colleges within SUNY.
-As a community college, DCC belongs to the citizens who support and are served by it, and its philosophy properly reflects a response to their collective and individual needs.
+A beautiful suite-style residence hall opened in 2012 to meet the needs of students interested in enjoying an on-campus living experience.

 Most important to a college’s learning environment is its faculty.
-Dutchess Community College’s excellent academic reputation has enabled it to bring more than 140 talented full-time faculty members to the campus.
+Dutchess Community College’s excellent academic reputation has enabled it to attract outstanding, engaged faculty to campus.
 Because DCC is primarily a teaching institution, the aim of its faculty is to provide the best possible educational opportunity to all students in all programs.
-A favorable student/faculty ratio of 19-1 ensures that students will not be just a face in the crowd, as does the faculty’s involvement in the academic advising of students.
+A favorable student/faculty ratio ensures that students will not be just a face in the crowd, as does the faculty’s involvement in the academic advising of students.
 In sum, Dutchess is a place where students grow and work under the direction of a highly qualified faculty.

 College academic staff constantly evaluates programs, standards, and courses to make certain that all programs represent current academic, business, and professional practice and are effective and responsive to student needs.
 Whether your goal is transfer, entry into the job market, personal enrichment, or just the satisfaction of fulfilling intellectual curiosity, you will be able to find an appropriate course of study at Dutchess Community College.

 Situated on beautifully landscaped grounds on Pendell Road in the Town of Poughkeepsie, the main campus consists of approximately 140 acres.
-The major buildings that make up the main campus are open to students from 7:30 a.m. until 10:00 p.m. during the regular academic year when classes are in session.
+The major buildings that make up the main campus are open to students from 7:30 a.m. until 10 p.m. during the regular academic year when classes are in session.
+For a map of the campus and parking areas, see the inside back cover of this catalog.

 The Allyn J. Washington Center for Science and Art houses state-of-the-art science, mathematics and art classrooms, and faculty offices for the Allied Health and Biological Sciences, Mathematics, Physical and Computer Sciences and Visual Arts departments.
 The Center also is home to the Mildred I. Washington Art Gallery.

-Bowne Hall houses the Office of the President, the Dutchess Community College Foundation Office, the Office of Academic Affairs, the Business Office and the Office of Community Relations and Graphics.
+Bowne Hall houses the Office of the President, the Office of Academic Affairs, the Business Office, the Office of Communications and Public Relations and the DCC Foundation.
 It also is home to the Office of Community Services and Special Programs, which provides non-credit classes as well as training programs for business.

 Drumlin Hall houses the College’s dining facilities, which include the Louis Greenspan Dining Room and the Handel Family Dining and Conference Room.